ppwwyyxx/wechat-dump/README.md

     Also, if the decryption doesn't work with pysqlcipher, maybe try the version of sqlcipher in `legacy`.

-+ Copy the WeChat user resource directory `/mnt/sdcard/tencent/MicroMsg/${userid}/{emoji,image2,sfs,video,voice2}` from the phone's SD card to the `resource` directory:
++ Copy the WeChat user resource directory `/mnt/sdcard/tencent/MicroMsg/${userid}/{emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`
 	+ You might need to change `RES_DIR` in the script if the default is incorrect on your phone.
 	+ This can take a __very long__ time.
 Some manual ways to do it faster:
-        + If there's enough free space on your phone, you can archive all required files via `busybox tar` with or without compression in `adb shell`, and use `adb pull` to copy the archive.
-Note that busyBox is needed as the Android system's `tar` may choke on long paths.
+        + If there's enough free space on your phone, you can log in and archive all required files via `busybox tar` with or without compression, and use `adb pull` to copy the archive.
+Note that busybox is needed as the Android system's `tar` may choke on long paths.
         + Alternatively, you can use pipes.
 This is slower, but doesn't require any free space on your phone.
             ```sh
             # This will copy the whole 'MicroMsg' to the current directory: